akhil888binoy/alphaXsubgraph/Readme.md

-Running your own Graph Node and deploying a subgraph for a custom blockchain like Bitlayer Testnet involves several steps.
-Below is a detailed step-by-step guide to help you set this up on your remote server.
+# Running Your Own Graph Node for Bitlayer Testnet

+This guide provides step-by-step instructions to set up and run your own Graph Node for the Bitlayer Testnet blockchain.
+It covers setting up PostgreSQL, IPFS, Graph Node, and deploying a subgraph.

 ---

-### **Step 1: Set Up an Ethereum Node**
-Since Bitlayer Testnet is a custom blockchain, you need to run a node that supports it.
-However, Bitlayer Testnet is not natively supported by Ethereum clients like Geth or Erigon.
-Instead, you need to use the provided RPC endpoint (`https://rpc.ankr.com/bitlayer_testnet`) to interact with the blockchain.

-You don't need to run a full node for Bitlayer Testnet because you can use the provided RPC endpoint.
-Skip this step and proceed to the next one.
+## Prerequisites

+- A remote server with Ubuntu (or any Linux-based OS).
+- Basic knowledge of terminal commands.
+- A deployed contract on Bitlayer Testnet.

 ---

-### **Step 2: Set Up PostgreSQL and IPFS**
+## Step 1: Set Up PostgreSQL and IPFS
-You need to install and configure PostgreSQL and IPFS on your server.

-#### **Install PostgreSQL**
+### Install PostgreSQL

-1. **Update your server:**
+1. Update your server:
    ```bash
    sudo apt update && sudo apt upgrade -y
    ```

-2. **Install PostgreSQL:**
+2. Install PostgreSQL:
    ```bash
    sudo apt install postgresql postgresql-contrib -y
    ```

-3. **Start and enable PostgreSQL:**
+3. Start and enable PostgreSQL:
    ```bash
    sudo systemctl start postgresql
    sudo systemctl enable postgresql
    ```

-4. **Create a PostgreSQL user and database for Graph Node:**
+4. Create a PostgreSQL user and database for Graph Node:
    ```bash
    sudo -u postgres psql
    ```